 Federal-Mogul believes that its sales are well-balanced between OEM and aftermarket, as well as domestic and international markets.
 Federal-Mogul's customers include the world's largest light and commercial vehicle OEMs and major distributors and retailers in the independent aftermarket.
 Federal-Mogul has operations in established markets including Canada, France, Germany, Italy, Japan, Spain, Sweden, the United Kingdom and the United States, and emerging markets including Argentina, Brazil, China, Czech Republic, Hungary, India, Korea, Mexico, Poland, Russia, South Africa, Thailand, Turkey and Venezuela.
 The attendant risks of Federal-Mogul's international operations are primarily related to currency fluctuations, changes in local economic and political conditions and changes in laws and regulations.

-During the third quarter of fiscal 2011, we acquired additional shares of Federal-Mogul common stock.
-As of September 30, 2011, we owned approximately 76.8% of the total outstanding common stock of Federal-Mogul.
+During fiscal 2011, we acquired additional shares of Federal-Mogul common stock.
+As of December 31, 2011, we owned approximately 77.2% of the total outstanding common stock of Federal-Mogul.